Code-Institute-Submissions/MS2-7/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) for the logic and interactivity
 - [GitHub](https://github.com/) to host the project
 - [GitPod](https://gitpod.io/) to develop the project
-- [Am I Responsive?](https://fontawesome.com/) to visually display the responsiveness of the website

 ## Testing